 Models of this form were developed for single-span bridges and for 2-span continuous bridges with equal span lengths.
 Although these models include every mechanism that plays a role in dynamic amplification they have several inherent limitations:

-A sine wave (x= sinπxL) was chosen for the shape function that generalizes the distributed system by defining the shape of the beam deformation.
+A half sine wave (x= sinπxL) was chosen for the shape function that generalizes the distributed system by defining the shape of the beam deformation.
 While this shape function accurately describes the deformation associated with the first-bending mode of vibration, it is incorrect for point loading (or any other loading).

 The single shape function cannot account for the excitation of the bridge’s higher modes of vibration.